Symmetric doubly periodic gravity-capillary waves with small vorticity: Main result

 respectively.
 It is important to note that we have both suppressed the restriction to $S^0$, and tacitly dropped the final (zero) component of $\bms{u}$ and $\bmf{u}$ in all but the final term involving $q$.

-The map $R$ is not differentiable in the usual sense, since neither $q$ nor $\bms{u}$ is differentiable.
-However, it does inherit some regularity properties with respect to a weaker norm from $q$ and $\bms{u}$.
+While $F$ is smooth, the map $R$ is not differentiable in the usual sense, since neither $q$ nor $\bms{u}$ is differentiable.
+However, as we have come to expect, it does inherit some regularity properties with respect to a weaker norm from $q$ and $\bms{u}$.
 These are summarised in the lemma below.

 \begin{lemma} There are formal derivatives

 for $1 \leq k < \mf{s} -2$ such that, for $k \geq 0$,

 for all $(\eta,c),(\eta,c)+(\dot{\eta},\dot{c}) \in \mc{V}_\epsilon^{\mf{s}+1} \times \mc{I}$.
 Moreover,